 What is cataract surgery?

 When light passes into your eye, it goes through the lens.
-This is a clear tissue that focuses light on the lining inside the eye, allowing you to see.
+This is a clear structure that focuses light on the lining inside the eye, allowing you to see.
 Sometimes the lens becomes cloudy.
 This reduces your vision.
-This is called a cataract, and it’s most common in older people.
+This is called a cataract, and it’s most common in older adults.
 Besides age, other causes include injuries, certain medicines, and some kinds of radiation.

 Why might I need cataract surgery?

-Healthcare providers will remove a cataract if it keeps you from doing daily activities like reading, watching TV, or driving.
-During the procedure, the healthcare provider takes out the damaged lens and replaces it with an artificial one.
-Some other steps can help treat symptoms right after a cataract develops.
+Eye care providers will remove a cataract if it keeps you from doing daily activities such as reading, watching TV, or driving.
+During the procedure, the surgeon takes out the damaged lens and replaces it with an artificial one.
+Some other treatments can help manage symptoms right after a cataract develops.
 These include eyeglasses and using brighter lights in your home.
 As a result, most people don’t have to have cataracts removed right away.

-- Retinal detachment.
-This is when the retina (the tissue lining the inside of the eyeball) comes loose
+- The tissue lining the inside of the eye, the retina, comes loose (retinal detachment)

-How do I prepare for a cataract surgery?
+How do I get ready for a cataract surgery?

-Before surgery, the healthcare provider will do tests to check your eye and measure it to pick the right kind of lens.
+Before surgery, the eye care provider will do tests to check your eye and measure it to pick the right kind of lens.

 Follow any directions you are given for not eating or drinking before surgery.
 You may be prescribed eye drops before surgery.
 These are to prevent infection and inflammation.
-Ask your provider if you also need to stop taking any of your usual medicines.
+Ask your provider if you also need to stop taking any of your normal medicines.
 You will need to arrange for a family member or a friend to drive you home afterward.

-On the day of the procedure, the healthcare provider will place drops in your eye to widen the pupil, the black circle in your eye.
+On the day of the procedure, the eye care provider will place drops in your eye.
+These are to widen (dilate) the black circle in your eye (the pupil).
 The area around your eye will be cleaned.
 You will also get medicine to numb your eye so that you won’t feel the surgery.
-You might also receive a sedative to help you relax.
+You might also be given a sedative to help you relax.
 Most people stay awake during the procedure.

 What happens during cataract surgery?

-The surgery itself usually takes less than an hour.
-The healthcare provider will look at your eye through a special microscope.
-Then he or she will make a tiny cut (incision) in the cornea, the outer covering of your eyeball.
+The surgery itself often takes less than 30 minutes.
+The eye care provider will look at your eye using a special microscope.
+Then he or she will make a tiny cut (incision) in the cornea, the clear covering on the front of your eyeball.

-The healthcare provider breaks the cloudy lens into pieces with a device that makes sound waves.
+The provider breaks the cloudy lens into pieces with a device that makes sound waves.
 The pieces are suctioned out through the small cut.
 In most cases, the healthcare provider inserts a new lens through the same incision.
 You may need stitches.
 The incision and cataract removal may be done with a laser.

-If your lens can’t be broken up by the sound waves, a larger incision can be made to remove the cloudy lens.
+If your cataract can’t be broken up by the sound waves, a larger incision can be made to remove it in one piece.

-You probably won’t feel much pain during the surgery, but you may notice pressure or a “pulling” feeling.
+You likely won’t feel much pain during the surgery.
+But you may notice pressure or a pulling feeling.

 What happens after cataract surgery?

-The healthcare provider may place a patch over your eye and have you rest before you leave.
-You may need to use special eye drops for a few days to help prevent infection and wear a special shield to protect your eye.
-Ask your healthcare provider how long you should avoid activity, such as leaning down or lifting heavy objects.
+The eye care provider may place a patch over your eye.
+They may have you rest before you leave.
+You may need to use special eye drops for a few days to help prevent infection.
+And you may need to wear a special shield to protect your eye.
+Ask your eye care provider how long you should not do certain activities, such as leaning down or lifting heavy objects.

-Avoid rubbing your eye after your surgery.
+Don't rub your eye after your surgery.
 While you’re healing, try to not sleep on the treated eye.
 You will likely be prescribed a protective eye shield when you sleep.
-Don't get soap or shampoo into your eye, and wear sunglasses when you’re in bright light.
+Don't get soap or shampoo in your eye.
+Wear sunglasses when you’re in bright light.
 Follow all other instructions you’re given.